YogaSakti/docs/governance/before-submitting-a-proposal.md

 Once you are confident about your proposal, you can submit on-chain for voting.
 You can find guidance on submitting your proposal [here](submitting-a-proposal-cli.md).

-Please note that the fee to fully fund a governance deposit is 500 JUNO.
+Please note that the fee to fully fund a governance deposit.
 These funds will be returned to the depositor following completion of the voting period.
 If there are sufficient `NO WITH VETO` votes, the depositors will lose their funds.
 The depositor will also lose their funds if quorum of 33.4% is not reached.

 ## Closing thoughts

-These are just guidelines to think about - obviously, Juno is a community initiative, and what the community proposes and passes will be actioned.
+These are just guidelines to think about - obviously, what the community proposes and passes will be actioned.
 The core team does not always know what is best for the project.

 For more information on the governance process, see [the cosmos governance process](https://hub.cosmos.network/main/governance/process.html).